appleseedhq/blenderseed/docs/panels/render/sampling.rst

     - Max Samples: The total number of samples that can be taken per pixel per pass.
     - Noise Threshold: The level of noise that is acceptable in the final image.
 A pixel will render until it hits this limit or the max samples.
     - Uniform Samples: The number of uniform samples that are taken before adaptive sampling kicks in.
 This is necessary to ake sure fine details are captured in the image before noise evaluations start.

+- Texture-Based Sampler
+    - Texture Path: This is the location of the texture that will be used to guide sample counts.
+    - Min Samples: The number of samples taken for black areas of the guiding map.
+    - Max Samples: The number of samples taken in white areas of the guide image.

 - Interactive Render
     - FPS: The maximum framerate of the interactive render session.